 How can I be diagnosed with a certain type of uterus?

 A uterine malformation does not systematically imply amenorrhea or fertility problems.
-Some women with a bicornuate uterus, for example, have perfectly normal pregnancies and only discover this morphological feature during the course of their pregnancy.
+Some women with a bicornuate uterus, for example, have perfectly normal pregnancies and only discover this morphological particularity during the course of their pregnancy.

 *Source:https: //www.invitra.fr/malformations-uterines/